SSaquif/git-notes/git-github-workflow.md

 ## Step 4-B: Dont Do anything on Github

+The B steps are when you have conflicts

+4-B is when you see `merge conflict` appear on your pull request (step 4-B is not in the diagram)

-Now if you want you can check out conflicts directly on github and resolve them right there.
-But you shouldn't.
-Higher chance of mistakes and better to do it from VSCode.
+Now if you want, you can check out conflicts directly on github and resolve them right there. `BUT you shouldn't & DON'T`.

+There are higher chances of mistakes being made and better to do it from VSCode.
 So instead, go to next step.

 ## Step 5-B: Update Local master

 This step is similar to Step 5-A. We have to update our local master.

+So switch to your local master and update it.

 ```bash
 # switch to master